kohler/masstree-beta/README.md

-# MASSTREE-BETA RELEASE 0.1 #
+# Masstree #

-This is the README file for the source release for Masstree - a fast key-value store for multicore.
-The purpose of the document is to describe the code layout, and necessary information for you to run Masstree and interpreting the result.
+This is the source release for Masstree, a fast, multi-core key-value store.
+This document describes how to run Masstree and interpret its results.
 More recent information may be available at [Masstree website](http://pdos.csail.mit.edu/masstree).

-##CONTENTS##
+## Contents ##

 * `MTDIR`                     This directory
 * `MTDIR/doc`               Masstree algorithm specification

-##Install##
+## Installation ##

-Masstree is tested on Debian, Ubuntu and Mac OS X. Install Masstree as:
+Masstree is tested on Debian, Ubuntu and Mac OS X. To build:

     $ ./configure
     $ make

-By default, Masstree links with glibc's malloc.
-You can also configure Masstree to link with another memory allocator as:
+By default, Masstree links with glibc’s malloc.
+You can also configure Masstree to link with another memory allocator:

-    ./configure --with-malloc=<jemalloc|flow|tcmalloc>`.
+    ./configure --with-malloc=<jemalloc|tcmalloc>

 Flow is our re-implementation of [Streamflow](http://people.cs.vt.edu/~scschnei/streamflow/) allocator, and may